-Don't Freeze Fish That is Already Dried or Salted
+Don't Freeze Fish That's Already Dried or Salted

 Researchers in Reykjavik, Iceland carried out controlled experiments to measure the effect of freezing on already dehydrated cod fish.
 They looked at changes in physical weight of fish stored for up to six weeks at a variety of cold storage temperatures.

-The effects of storing and drying on the quality of cured salted cod were studied in 2007 at the United Nations University, Reykjavik, Iceland.
-The conclusions were clear.
+The 2007 study looked at the effects of storing and drying on the quality of cured salted cod.
+The research conclusions were clear.
 At the lowest temperatures i.e. at -18 C and -24° C water content of the fish was greatly reduced and as a result, the fish lost weight over the six weeks of the experiment.
 There is therefore not only no need to freeze fish that has already been dried or salted, but freezing such fish is likely to result in deterioration in eating quality.

 3. Reduced Oxygen Method or Vacuum Packing